Seydus/Seydus/README.md

 # 🌟 Seydus

-**`Aspiring (Software Engineer/Web Developer/Game Developer)`**
+**`Aspiring (Software Developer/Web Developer/Game Developer)`**

 <img align="right" height="140px" alt="side_sticker" src="https://camo.githubusercontent.com/ffbf71edb9eb65671926a8cc42a5a740bf5b799a9b93699a3a0de76e1793a80b/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f54456e586b637348725034596564436868412f67697068792e676966" data-canonical-src="https://media.giphy.com/media/TEnXkcsHrP4YedChhA/giphy.gif" style="max-width: 100%; display: inline-block;" data-target="animated-image.originalImage">

  <p align="justify">
 I am a college student taking computer science from the Philippines.
-I have been programming for 2 years and have a passion for software engineering, game development, and web development.
+I have been programming for 2 years and have a passion for software development, game development, and web development.
 In my free time, I enjoy developing games and finding interesting thing.
 I am currently working on a game development project for a client and am always looking for new opportunities and challenges in my career.
 If you would like to learn more about me or get in touch, please feel free to email me at
  <a href="https://mail.google.com/mail/u/0/#inbox?compose=GTvVlcSDbSGqZtsHnVmhkvsPgptcMhtFpDbLpvRjfMwvbTJVjnwfPkhhdLCCBzTfRWZZKpsSnCSvZ">weljohn.contact@gmail.com</a>.
 </p>